vitornvpaixao/HTML-CSS-Tutorial-Project/README.md

 # HTML & CSS Tutorial Project - @SuperSimpleDev (Youtube Replica)

-This repository is an implementation based on the tutorial video "[HTML & CSS Full Course - Beginner to Pro | @SuperSimpleDev](https://www.youtube.com/watch?v=G3e-cpL7ofc&list=PLEPye7A7EcQZrT3VSBb7jtxnxIfY3yyG6&index=3)," and it is intended to provide a step-by-step guide for those who wish to learn HTML and CSS.
-However, it's important to note that this project may contain significant differences in the HTML and CSS code compared to the content presented in the original video.
+This repository is an implementation based on the tutorial video "[HTML & CSS Full Course - Beginner to Pro | @SuperSimpleDev](https://www.youtube.com/watch?v=G3e-cpL7ofc&list=PLEPye7A7EcQZrT3VSBb7jtxnxIfY3yyG6&index=3),".
+It's important to note that this project may contain significant differences in the HTML and CSS code compared to the content presented in the original video.

 ## Important Differences